 - Improve career possibilities upon graduation

-No. Post-Graduate Planning and Experiential Education will provide guidance and resources for you to consider as you search for an opportunity.
+No. The Career Center will provide guidance and resources for you to consider as you search for an opportunity.
 There are ways to maximize your chances of gaining a position participating in this program, such as producing a high quality resume and perfecting interviewing techniques.

 Review the steps included on the Practicum Success Plan webpage.